OpenMDAO/dymos/joss/paper.md

 but that is not what is meant in an optimal-control context.
 Here, explicit propagation is one where the full state trajectory is computed starting from the initial value and propagating forward or from the final value and propagating backward.
 From the optimizers perspective it will set values for the initial or final state ($\bar{x}$), the design parameters ($\bar{d}$), and the controls ($\bar{u}$) and can expect to be given a physically valid time-evolution of the states as the output.
-Wrapping an optimizer around an explicit phase gives what is traditionally called a "shooting method" in the optimal control world.
+Wrapping an optimizer around an explicit propagation gives what is traditionally called a "shooting method" in the optimal control world.
-In contrast, implicit phases don't provide valid time histories on their own.
+In contrast, implicit propagation used within an optimization doesn't provide valid trajectories on its own.
-Instead, they add a discretized time-evolution of the state vector ($\bar{x}$) as an additional design variable to the optimizer and add an associated set of defect constraints that must be driven to zero to enforce physics at some set of discrete points in time where the ODE is evaluated.
+Instead, implicit methods add a discretized time-evolution of the state vector ($\bar{x}$) as an additional design variable to the optimizer and add an associated set of defect constraints that must be driven to zero to enforce physics at some set of discrete points in time where the ODE is evaluated.
 The net effect is that the full state trajectory is only known once the optimization is fully converged.
 In the context of the multidisciplinary design optimization field, explicit phases are similar to the multidisciplinary design feasible (MDF) optimization architecture and implicit phases are similar to the simultaneous analysis and design (SAND) optimization architecture [@Martins2013].

 Both implicit and explicit phases are useful in different circumstances.
-The explicit phases are more natural ways to formulate the problem to many because they match the way one would use time-integration without optimization.
+Explicit propagation can seem like a more natural way to formulate the problem to many because it matches the way one would use time-integration without optimization.
-However when used with optimization they are also more computationally expensive, sensitive to singularities in the ODE, and potentially unable to converge to a valid solution.
+However when used with optimization explicit propagation is more computationally expensive, sensitive to singularities in the ODE, and potentially unable to converge to a valid solution.
-Implicit phases tend to be less intuitive computationally, since they don't provide valid time histories without a converged optimization.
+Implicit propagation tend to be less intuitive computationally, since it doesn't provide valid state histories without a converged optimization.
-Their advantages are that they tend to be faster, more numerically stable, and more scalable --- though they are also highly sensitive to initial conditions and optimization scaling.
+The advantages of implicit propagation are that it tends to be faster, more numerically stable, and more scalable --- though also highly sensitive to initial conditions and optimization scaling.

-Dymos supports both explicit and implicit phases for both its transcriptions, and even allows mixtures of implicit and explicit states within a phase.
+Dymos supports both explicit and implicit propagation for both its transcriptions, and even allows mixtures of implicitly and explicitly propagated states within a phase.
 This flexibility is valuable because it allows users to tailor their optimization to suit their needs.
 Switching transcriptions and changing from implicit to explicit requires very minor code changes - typically a single line in the run-script.
 Examples of how to swap between them are given in the code sample below.